-Full-time New York State TAP require a student to carry 12 hours or more of new study within the program of record and meet all academic and pursuit of program guidelines to maintain eligibility.
+Full-time New York State TAP requires a student to carry 12 hours or more of new study within the program of study and meet all academic and pursuit of program guidelines to maintain eligibility.
 If a student fails to maintain full-time status in program, the full-time award will be canceled.
 The only exception to the requirement of being full-time in program for NYS TAP eligibility is the special consideration given in the student's last two semesters of their program.
-If the student does not need 12 or more hours in program to meet the degree requirements and graduate, courses that would qualify as free electives can be added to establish full-time status except any previously passed course.
+If the student does not need 12 or more hours in program to meet the degree requirements and graduate, non-repeated courses that would qualify as free electives can be added to establish full-time status.